k3vinw/mwd.vim/README.md

 Rationale
 ---------

-Have you ever specified a path in your Vim command line arguments and were surprised Vim was operating on a completely different path than what you expected? :confused:
+Have you ever specified a path in your Vim command line arguments and were surprised to discover that Vim was operating on a completely different path than what you expected? :confused:

 Have you ever found yourself wondering :thinking:

-> Why doesn't Vim just follow the path I specified at startup?
+> Why doesn't Vim just set the path to what I specified at startup?

 Well this could be the perfect plugin for you! :smiley:

-Imagine being able to launch [fzf.vim](https://github.com/junegunn/fzf.vim) and it starts scanning files in the path you specified. :sunglasses:

-No more fussing with manually changing the current working directory to your specified path after startup.
+No more fussing with having to manually change the current working directory to the path your specified at startup.
 MWD is a simple plugin that handles this task for you automatically and requires zero-configuration.

-It should work like magic! :magic_wand:

 Q & A
 -----